-Informational leafleting is considered protected activity under the National Labor Relations Act and enjoys considerable protection under the First Amendment of the United States Constitution as a form of free speech.
-So long as the leafleting is peaceful and does not block ingress or egress from a venue it may not be immediately prohibited, even if it occurs on private property.
-However, if it occurs on private property hand billers must leave when requested or be considered trespassers.
-Further, there were no specific contractual prohibition on this form of protected activity, so it did not constitute a contractual violation- even assuming that such a clause would be effective.
+Informational leafleting is considered protected activity under the National Labor Relations Act and enjoys considerable protection under the First Amendment as a form of free speech.
+So long as the leafleting is peaceful and does not block ingress or egress from a venue, it may not be immediately prohibited, even if it occurs on private property.
+Further, the NYCO contract doesn’t prohibit informational leafletting (even assuming that such a clause would be legal).
+However, if leafletting occurs on private property, leafletters must leave when requested — or be considered trespassers.

-Here, the NYCO musicians were in fact asked to leave the premises and they did, but not before handing out dozens of leaflets to audience members who had no idea that the NYCO orchestra was not actually performing.
-While it was short lived demonstration, the message was received loud and clear.
-Orchestra member Thomas Hutchinson, who was one of the leaflitters noted that a couple who had just arrived at the parking lot for the Freeman stage read the flyer and exclaimed “oh yes, that IS misleading” got back in their car to leave.
+Here, the NYCO musicians were in fact asked to leave the premises — and they did, but not before handing out dozens of leaflets to audience members who had no idea that the NYCO orchestra was not actually performing.
+While it was a short-lived demonstration, the message was received loud and clear.
+Orchestra member Thomas Hutchinson noted that a couple who had just arrived at the parking lot for the concert took one of the musicians’ flyers, read it, and got back in their car to leave.
 Pandemic or not, labor activism is still alive and well.